Kendrick Foundation Continues Three-Year Mental Health Initiative in Schools

 Early treatment is effective and can help young people stay in school and on track to achieving their life goals.
 In fact, the earlier the treatment, the better the outcomes and lower the costs.
 Untreated or inadequately treated mental illness can lead to high rates of school dropout, unemployment, substance use, arrest, incarceration, and early death.

 Schools can play an important role in helping children and youth get help early.
-Schools also play a vital role in providing or connecting children, youth, and families to services.
+Schools also provide or connect children, youth, and families to services.
 School-based mental health services bring trained mental health professionals into schools and school-linked mental health services connect youth and families to more intensive resources in the community.

 “When we invest in children’s mental health to make sure they can get the right care at the right time, we improve the lives of children, youth, and families — and our communities,” said Keylee Wright, M.A., Kendrick Foundation Executive Director.
 “As a result of this initiative, Morgan County residents will have greater access to mental health practitioners and services regardless of their ability to pay.”

 Adult & Child Health is a community mental health center and provides behavioral health support in over 130 schools in central Indiana.
 This unique access creates an ideal setting for reducing at-risk behaviors through prevention and intervention programs.
-Adult & Child Health will be providing additional mental health services at Mooresville Consolidated School Corporation, MSD of Martinsville, and Monroe-Gregg School District.
-Students across each district will have the opportunity to participate in voluntary supportive services consisting of individual, family, group, and case management.
+Adult & Child Health provides mental health services at Mooresville Consolidated School Corporation, Metropolitan School District of Martinsville, and Monroe-Gregg School District.
+Students across each district have the opportunity to participate in voluntary supportive services consisting of individual, family, group, and case management.

 School-based and school-linked mental health services reduce barriers to youth and families getting needed treatment and supports, especially for underserved communities.
 School-based mental health programs are a voluntary service approved through caregiver consent and delivered by trained mental health professionals, such as psychologists, counselors, and social workers.

-The total cost of this initiative for the first year is over $1.2 million.
-The Kendrick Foundation’s financial investment is $540,385.
+The total cost of this initiative for school year 2022-23 is over $1.4 million.
+The Kendrick Foundation’s financial investment is $562,381.
 The grantees and schools invested the remaining amount.